 The work of the charity focusses on physiotherapy of human movement control, the biomechanics of human movement control and the education of professionals in these specialist areas.
 The trustee body seeks to ensure that the needs of professionals and their client groups are met through the diversity of the trustee body alongside the more traditional business and management skills.
 To help maintain this broad skill mix, Trustees are requested to provide a list of their skills (and update it each year) and in the event of specific skills required or skills being lost due to retirement, individuals are approached to offer themselves for election.

-Trustees have met four times during the year, all meetings have been virtual due to the ongoing limitations imposed by Covid-19.
+Trustees have met five times during the year: all meetings have been virtual.